 Surfaces are first pretreated and then given a primer of epoxy.
 Hull-type vehicles receive an additional coat of epoxy polyamide enamel over the epoxy primer on the interior surface.
 Last comes the topcoat of aliphatic polyurethane.
 Major components with exposed surfaces are noted with a stenciled “CARC” near the data plate.

 This careful system results in a component or vehicle that is highly resistant to biological agents, chemical warfare agents, and radioactive elements.
-This coating technology promotes enhanced safety for the troops and reduced costs for the government.
+Chemical Agent Resistant Coating technology promotes enhanced safety for the troops and reduced costs for the government.

 Please share this article with your colleagues using these social media icons below: